 Today, companies are faced with a major challenge: to prepare for the return to the office of their employees and to accompany them while ensuring the health safety of all, despite the current risks we know.

-It’s no surprise that companies have to adapt and reorganise their spaces to get their employees back on site.
+Unsurprisingly, companies must adapt and reorganize their spaces to get their employees back on site.

 The possible actions and measures are diverse:

-- condemning one office out of two to open space,
+- Condemning one office out of two to open space, corpoworking spaces, hot desking areas, etc.

 For the person in charge of this mission, it can quickly become very time-consuming without the help of a dedicated tool.